Search/Destroy Every Nobel Prize Winner For Literature

 I discovered my wife bought The Vegetarian ebook some years ago, so I read it.
 I thought it was very good.
 Extraordinary energy to the first part, the way everyone treats her as though she has voluntarily and deliberately transformed into a monstrous giant insect.
 The other two parts very effective at taking you into the mind of a horrible jerk, and showing the experience of dealing with someone with severe mental health issues.

-a mysterious, repulsive form of energy that permeates the universe (ledge), Thursday, 17 October 2024 08:30 (two months ago) link
+a mysterious, repulsive form of energy that permeates the universe (ledge), Thursday, 17 October 2024 08:30 (one year ago)

 There's something to be said about those later sections that align the book with the Life and Times of Michael K - not so much that she enters a state of grace (one of Coetzee's central themes) but, crudely, how do we get the world to leave us alone?.
 I need to think it through.